The Elephant Trust

 Modest but Complete Projects: Given grants typically range £2,000-£5,000 and projects over £30,000 total budget are excluded, successful applications present projects that can be meaningfully advanced or completed within these parameters.

-Well-Argued Proposals: The Trust looks for “well-argued, imaginative proposals” - applications should provide clear rationale for why the project matters and how the grant will enable its realization.
+Well-Argued Proposals: The Trust looks for “well-argued, imaginative proposals” - applications should provide clear rationale for why the project matters and how the grant will enable its realisation.

 Alignment with Fine Arts: While maintaining an “unshockable approach to art in all its forms,” the Trust has “a bias towards the visual arts.”
 Strongest applications come from fine arts contexts.

-Financial Need: The Trust aims to help artists and organizations “frustrated by lack of funds” - applications should demonstrate genuine financial need and explain how this funding is critical to the project.
+Financial Need: The Trust aims to help artists and organisations “frustrated by lack of funds” - applications should demonstrate genuine financial need and explain how this funding is critical to the project.

 Format Compliance: The Trustees “reserve the right to discard any application which does not adhere to their application format” - meticulous attention to guidelines is essential.